Isogeometric FEM-BEM coupled structural-acoustic analysis of shells using subdivision surfaces: A coupled BEM/FEM with Loop subdivision surfaces basis functions

 \subsection{Structural domain: finite element method for dynamic analysis of Kirchhoff-Love shells}

-The mechanical response of thin shells is approximated with a Kirchhoff-Love model.
+The mechanical response of thin-shells is approximated with a Kirchhoff-Love model.
 In the following we provide a summary of the corresponding weak form of equilibrium equations and refer to~\cite{cirakortiz2000,Cirak:2001aa,Ciarlet:2005aa} for a more detailed presentation.
-The weak form, i.e. virtual work expression, for the shell with a mid-surface~$\Gamma$ and displacements~$\vec u$ reads
+The weak form, i.e. the virtual work expression, for the shell with a mid-surface~$\Gamma$ and displacements~$\vec u$ reads